esperar/esperar/README.md

 ### 👋 Hi I'm a Back-End Engineer

 Enjoy a process, Have a leadership, Be sincere, Excellent challenge spirit.
-I am trying to better communicate with my team, This is a real developer
+I am trying to better communicate with my team, Thanks for read this.

 #### My Info
 - language : Java, Kotlin, JavaScript